For District IV Director: Larry K. Krannich

 Alabama Section.
 University of Alabama, Birmingham

-Honors: E. Ann Nalley Regional Award for Volunteer Service to ACS, 2009; fellow, Alabama Academy of Science, 2007; Salute to Excellence, ACS Local Section Activities Committee, 2001; Omicron Delta Kappa; Phi Kappa Phi
+Honors: E. Ann Nalley Regional Award for Volunteer Service to the ACS, 2009; Alabama Academy of Science Fellow, 2007; Salute to Excellence, Local Section Activities Committee, ACS, 2001; Omicron Delta Kappa; Phi Kappa Phi

-Professional positions (for past 10 years): Alabama Academy of Science, executive director, 2003 to date; University of Alabama, Birmingham, interim director of the Center for Community OutReach Development, 2004, professor emeritus, 2003 to date, professor and chemistry department chair, 1977–2003
+Professional positions (for past 10 years): Alabama Academy of Science, executive director, 2003– ; University of Alabama, Birmingham, professor emeritus, 2003– ; Center for Community Outreach Development, interim director, 2004, professor and department chair, 1977–2003

 Join the conversation